valory-xyz/autonolas-aip/content/aips/ollas_rollup.md

 ### III.
 3. Comparison between Rollup Stacks

+We first propose a comparison between Arbitrum and Optimism, which are the two leading rollups solutions.
+Most new dApps choose one of them for their fast development compared to other solutions.
+Then we present a recently released sovereign alternative: Abundance.
+We discuss zk-knowledge rollups at the end.

 #### III.
 3. a.
 Optimistic Rollups

-Arbitrum and Optimism are the two main rollups solutions.
-Most new dApps choose one of them for their fast development compared to other solutions.
 Here are some sources of information respectively for Arbitrum and Optimism rollups:

 [Arbitrum rollups](https://medium.com/offchainlabs/how-arbitrum-rollup-works-39788e1ed73f)
 [Optimism rollups](https://docs.optimism.io/stack/protocol/rollup/overview)